Tetsuya Hibino

-In 2007, when he advanced to the finals in the Suzuka round, he purposely swerved into Masao Suenaga's path during the start of their first run and the judges originally placed him as 2nd but he was later disqualified after the tournament finished.
+In 2007, when he advanced to the finals in the Suzuka round, Hibino purposely swerved into Masao Suenaga's path during the start of their first run and the judges originally placed him as second but he was later disqualified after the tournament finished.
 He had a decent season but placed 11th overall.

-In 2009, he changed to DRoo-P's AE85 which Toshiki Yoshioka had driven until the mid of 2008 for the newly built DRoo-P SC430.
+In 2009, Hibino changed to DRoo-P's AE85 which Toshiki Yoshioka had driven until the mid of 2008 for the newly built DRoo-P SC430.
 The AE85 was heavily changed with a new exterior design and a matte black.

 He earned his first win at Rd.3 in Okayama alongside Daigo Saito.
-He placed 5th overall in the series ranking.
+He placed fifth overall in the series ranking.

-In 2010, he picked up the sponsorship with UPGARAGE in collaboration with his main sponsor DRoo-P, which also required the change of his livery to grey and yellow.
+In 2010, Hibino picked up the sponsorship with UPGARAGE in collaboration with his main sponsor DRoo-P, which also required the change of his livery to grey and yellow.
 He earned his 2nd win Rd.5 in Ebisu going against Ken Nomura in the finals.
 Some would say it was considered a revenge match as Nomura had won at Rd.3 in Ebisu for the 2004 season.
 He also started to enter Drift Muscle races started by Keiichi Tsuchiya from 2011.
 He drives the Nissan Silvia S15 instead of the AE86 in the Drift Muscle series.

-In 2012, he changed cars from the AE86 to the newer Toyota 86 from AE86.
+In 2012, Hibino changed cars from the AE86 to the newer Toyota 86 from AE86.
 As Dunlop had dropped out of the series, he automatically changed tire sponsors with Falken.